 - Students must have completed their sophomore, junior, or senior year of high school and must be 16 years of age or older by June 1.

 - Students must have completed at least one semester of biology, chemistry, and mathematics.
 Students interested in bioinformatics or computational biology must demonstrate some experience with programming, and the biology requirement may be waived.

 - Students must be US citizens or non-citizen permanent residents.

 Students must receive a faculty nomination to apply to this program.
-Nominations forms must be received and approved by MDIBL education staff before a full application can be accepted.
-MDIBL education staff will contact all nominated students to initiate a full application.
+Nomination forms must be received and approved by the Education Office by the stated deadline..
+Members of the Education Office will contact all nominated students to initiate a full application.